autometrics-dev/autometrics-go/examples/web/README.md

 ![Alertmanager alerts dashboard showing the alerts firing](../../assets/alertmanager-alert-example.png)

-This demo example has a [minimal configuration](./alertmanager.yml) for alerts that expects a file `slack_url.txt` to be passed in docker-compose context.
+This demo example has a [minimal configuration](./configs/alertmanager.yml) for alerts that expects a file `slack_url.txt` to be passed in docker-compose context.
-Create the file in the same folder as this README, and if the file exists, the triggered alerts automatically go on Slack to the configured channel:
+Create the file in the [configs folder](./configs), and if the file exists, the triggered alerts automatically go on Slack to the configured channel:

 ![a Slack bot is posting an alert directly in the channel](../../assets/slack-alert-example.png)